Incremental Randomized Smoothing Certification: Introduction

+For instance, in the context of approximation tuning, there are multiple choices for approximation where different quantization or pruning strategies are applied at different layers.
+Tools such as \cite{10.5555/3327144.3327258, 10.5555/3291168.3291211, 10.1145/3360612, zhao2023approxcaliper} use approximations iteratively and test the network at each step.
+To ensure DNN robustness when using such tools, one would need to check certified accuracy, computed using RS on test data in each step.
+However, performing RS to compute certified accuracy from scratch can take hours as shown in our experiments even for a single network (with only 500 test images).

+Therefore, a major encumbrance of almost all existing RS-based certification practices in the above setting, is that \emph{the expensive certification needs to be re-run from scratch} for each approximate network.
+Overcoming this main limitation requires addressing the following fundamental problem:

-\paragraph{This Work.} We present the first incremental RS-based certification framework called Incremental Randomized Smoothing (\Tool{}) to address these challenges.
-Given an original network $f$ and its smoothed version $g$, and a modified network $f^p$ with its smoothed version $g^p$, \Tool{} incrementally certifies the robustness of $g^p$ by reusing the information from the execution of RS certification on $g$.
+{\fbox{\parbox{\dimexpr\linewidth-2\fboxsep-2\fboxrule }{How can we leverage the information generated while certifying a given network to speed up the certification of similar networks?}}} \paragraph{This Work.} We present the first incremental RS-based certification framework called Incremental Randomized Smoothing (\Tool{}) to answer this question.
+The primary objective of our work is to improve the sample complexity of the certification process of similar networks on a predefined test set.
+Improved sample complexity results in overall speedup in certification, and it reduces the energy requirement and memory footprint of the certification.
+Given a network $f$ and its smoothed version $g$, and a modified network $f^p$ with its smoothed version $g^p$, \Tool{} incrementally certifies the robustness of $g^p$ by reusing the information from the execution of RS certification on $g$.

 \Tool{} optimizes the process of certifying the robustness of smoothed classifier $g^p$ on an input $x$, by estimating \emph{the disparity} $\eqlb$ -- the upper bound on the probability that outputs of $f$ and $f^p$ are distinct.
 Our new algorithm is based on three key insights about disparity: